JoelSpeed/webhook-certificate-generator/README.md

       --in-cluster                       Running inside a Kubernetes Cluster (default true) -k, --kubeconfig string                Kubeconfig file to use -n, --namespace string                 Service Namespace
-      --patch-mutating string            Name of MutatingWebhookConfiguration to patch CABundle into --patch-validating string          Name of ValidatingWebhookConfiguration to patch CABundle into -o, --secret-name string               Secret name to put certificates in
+      --patch-api-service string         Name of APIService to patch CABundle into --patch-mutating string            Name of MutatingWebhookConfiguration to patch CABundle into --patch-validating string          Name of ValidatingWebhookConfiguration to patch CABundle into -o, --secret-name string               Secret name to put certificates in